 Shipping Transactions

-Rahman’s Chambers has been ranked for “Shipping” (covering commercial works) under the “Spotlight Law Firm” table for seven consecutive years
+Rahman’s Chambers has been ranked for “Shipping” (covering commercial works) under the “Spotlight Law Firm” table for eight consecutive years

 “Also active on collision cases, often representing international P&I clubs and shipping companies.”